jqwik-team/jqwik/BACKLOG.md

   Simulated annealing with an additional target function in property (see Proper book)

-- Provide alternative shrinking targets for arbitraries, eg Arbitraries.integers().shrinkTowards(42, 110)
+- Provide multiple shrinking targets for number arbitraries, eg Arbitraries.integers().shrinkTowards(42, 110, 1000000)

 - Reimplement String generation based on Unicode codepoints, not on characters Maybe consider this: https://github.com/quicktheories/QuickTheories/issues/54